sio2project/filetracker/MIGRATING.md

 CAUTION: if you have a lot of files (>100 GiB), this command may take a few days to complete, so doing this in a usual SSH session may not be the best idea.
+Consider using `tmux` or `screen`.
+Average migration speed for our servers was 10 GiB/h.

 After the command above is completed you can safely remove the original `./files` directory (it's not used by the new server).
 Your previous server config should still work,